RajithaKumara/orangehrm-wiki/Installation-Guide-(Web).md

 The prerequisites are;

 Apache HTTP Server 2.4.6 or later
-MySQL 5.5 or later
+MySQL 5.5 or later / MariaDB 5.5 or later,
-PHP 5.6 or later
+PHP 7.0 or later

-If you already have Apache HTTP web server (and PHP5 loaded as an Apache Module) and MySQL running, then you have everything you need.
-(Note: OrangeHRM requires PHP5)
+If you already have Apache HTTP web server (and PHP loaded as an Apache Module) and MySQL running, then you have everything you need.
+(Note: OrangeHRM requires PHP 7.0)

 In case you don't have the requisites setup, you have two options.